Local Creative Youth Partnerships

 The application process has now closed.

 Applications will be considered, with decisions then made, by a panel.
-The panel will include representatives from the Department of Education and Skills, the Department of Children and Youth Affairs, the Department of Culture, Heritage and the Gaeltacht as well as an independent representative.
+The panel will include representatives from the Department of Education, the Department of Children and Youth Affairs, the Department of Culture, Heritage and the Gaeltacht as well as an independent representative.

 Decisions will be made based solely on the submitted application using the scoring set out in Appendix 3 of the Guidelines provided.

-The Department of Education and Skills will then notify both successful and unsuccessful applicants.
+The Department of Education will then notify both successful and unsuccessful applicants.

 Schools Excellence Fund - Creative Clusters

-Creative Clusters is a pilot initiative of the Department of Education and Skills, led by and in partnership with the 21 full-time Teacher Education Centres (Education Support Centres Ireland - ESCI) and funded through the Schools Excellence Fund – Creative Clusters Initiative.
+Creative Clusters is a pilot initiative of the Department of Education, led by and in partnership with the 21 full-time Teacher Education Centres (Education Support Centres Ireland - ESCI) and funded through the Schools Excellence Fund – Creative Clusters Initiative.

 Creative Clusters is an initiative of Creative Youth – A Plan to Enable the Creative Potential of Every Child and Young Person, which was published in December 2017 as part of the Creative Ireland Programme.
 The Creative Youth Plan aims to give every child practical access to tuition, experience and participation in art, music, drama and coding by 2022.